-- Meet with the Bay College Director of Transfer & Student Advising or your faculty advisor.
+- Meet with your co-advisor or your faculty advisor.
 Discuss your transfer plan, associate degree requirements, general education, the Michigan Transfer Agreement (MTA), and transferability of courses.
 Plan early to be sure you take Bay courses that will transfer in your chosen program.

 - Evaluate colleges and decide early.
 Investigate entrance and degree requirements for baccalaureate colleges and universities.
 Consider location, cost, size, culture and program options.
 Meet with representatives of various institutions when they visit Bay College.
 Schedule a visit and tour university campuses early.
 Choose a college or university that best fits your needs.

 - Seek advising.
 Obtain a copy of the Transfer Guide for the program you intend to pursue.
 These are available on the transfer college/university website.
 Contact the transfer school’s Admissions Office, and speak with an advisor specializing in transfer.
 Visit the school’s website.
 Determine application procedures for admission, financial aid and housing.

 - Apply early.
 Complete your applications for admission, financial aid and housing.
 Send necessary documents including official transcripts from Bay College and any other colleges you may have attended, ACT or SAT scores, AP or CLEP scores, and high school transcript as required.